Sajal072004/Dsa-practice-for-interviews/README.md

+Here's a **rewritten and improved version** of your README, reflecting that you're tracking all DSA and competitive programming practice — **company-wise, topic-wise, and contest-based** — in a more structured and engaging way:

+---

-# 🚀 Company-Wise DSA Questions Repository
+# 🚀 DSA & Competitive Programming Practice Tracker

-Welcome to my **Company-Wise DSA Questions Repository**! 🎯 This repository is my personal collection of curated and solved DSA questions, categorized by the companies that frequently ask them in technical interviews.
+Welcome to my **DSA & Competitive Programming Repository**! 💻✨ This is my personal hub for all the coding problems I've solved — organized by **company**, **topic**, and **contest sheets** like the CP31 Sheet by TLE Eliminator.

+---

 ## 🎯 Purpose

-This repository is designed to help anyone preparing for coding interviews with top tech companies.
-By sharing my journey and solutions, I hope to provide a structured pathway to cracking those tough interviews and gaining a deeper understanding of core data structures and algorithms.
+This repository is designed to **track and structure my DSA and CP journey**, whether it's interview prep for top tech companies, topic-wise mastery of data structures and algorithms, or upsolving problems from contests.
+If you're preparing for interviews or aiming to improve in competitive programming, you'll find this collection useful and organized.

+---

 ## 📁 Repository Structure

-The repository is organized by **Company** and within each company's folder, you will find:

-1. **Solutions** - My approach to solving the problem, explained with time and space complexity analysis.
-2. **Code** - Clean, readable code implementations of the solutions in Python, C++, or JavaScript (or any other relevant languages).
+The repository is categorized in the following ways:

-### Example Structure:
+### 📌 Company-Wise

+Coding problems that have been asked in interviews by specific companies like Google, Amazon, Microsoft, etc.

 ```
 |-- Google/